verrixkio/Reframe-ELearning/README.md

 ## Contact

 Please contact me at `nima@lighthouselabs.com` if you have any questions or requests, or post an issue to this repo.

+# react-express-reframe
+Reframe Application Development built on React, Express, Node, and PostgreSQL.

+### Project Description
+Project Title - Reframe
+Project Description - A an app for proffesional development that walks users through course material that ReFrame delivers currently to clients.

+### Target Audience(s)
+* Anyone looking for proffesional Development.
+* Online Learning for Current Clients of ReFrame

+### Tech Stack
+Ruby on Rails
+React
+PostgreSQL
+Javascript

+Hosted on heroku (to be decided)
+Will adapt as our needs progress.

+### User Stories(Base Functions for our MVP)
+As a user I want to

+* Login.
+* Pay for the course.
+* Go through the learning module.
+* Contact for live counselling? (is this a feature we want for our release?)